otti358/mtga-launcher/README.md

 # Magic the Gathering Arena - AppImage

-Ein einfaches Skript für die Installation von Magic the Gathering Arena mit einem Wine32-AppImage.
+A simple script to install Magic the Gathering Arena with a Wine32-AppImage

-No wine installation required.
+No wine installation required

 **Download: [mtga-latest](https://github.com/linux-ott/mtga-appimage/releases/tag/mtga-appimage)**